Process & Discrete, Trending Topics

 • Faster turnaround on prototypes and low-volume parts: Because there is minimal setup and no tooling required, additive manufacturing provides a much faster turnaround time on prototypes and short-run parts than traditional manufacturing.
 This can help with innovation as well as time to market.

-• Lower energy usage: Additive manufacturing is far less energy-intensive than traditional manufacturing processes and can, over time, make an impact on energy costs.
+• Lower energy usage: Additive manufacturing is far less energy-intensive than traditional manufacturing methods and can, over time, make an impact on energy costs.

 • Less need for inventory: If additive manufacturing is used to create replacement parts and tooling, facilities may require less inventory space and management to keep these items on hand.
 This can reduce overhead and ongoing resource costs.